 Take your time; there is much to explore and learn from at the National Postal Museum.

 On a personal note, a calling of friendship and of music took me to a town in Maryland just northwest of Washington to attend a concert in early December.
 For me it was — and still is — a rather bleak period in the history of the United States.
-A visit to the National Postal Museum reminded me of the power of communication to create and sustain hope across place, time, and diversity.
-May it be the same for you when you visit.
+The music and a visit to the National Postal Museum reminded me of the power of communication to create and sustain hope across place, time, and diversity.
+May the museum offer the same for you when you visit.
 It’s a more uplifting place than you might at first think.